akhatami/sop-in-qa-replication-package/README.md

 Alternatively, you can use the following citation format:

 Khatami, A., & Zaidman, A. (2024).
 State-of-the-practice in quality assurance in Java-based open source software development.
 Software: Practice and Experience, 54(8), 1408-1446. https://doi.org/10.1002/spe.3321

-and produces the followings:

-- ``data/mature_projects.csv``: Aggregated results of quality assurance practices for all the mature projects.
-- ``data/mature_projects_with_coverage.csv``: The same mature projects file with complete coverage results gathered manually from projects' GitHub page.